Oxygène: Critical reception

 The most positive review came from Robin Smith of Record Mirror, in which he stated that, "It's pretty tough to communicate warmth through such music and the end product is usually stilted but Jean Michael Jarre has laid down a variety of forms joined together by cohesive lines."
-He also described Jarre as a "French Mike Oldfield" and affirmed which "possessing the same emotive powers."
-He concluded saying which the side one "ends on ghost-like notes" while the side two "has a rushing opening like the breaking of a barrier."
+He also described Jarre as a "French Mike Oldfield" by "possessing the same emotive powers."
+He concluded by saying side one "ends on ghost-like notes" while the side two "has a rushing opening like the breaking of a barrier."
 Record World magazine commented that it is "an unusually melodic theme" that "is carried over both sides with all instruments played by Jarre himself".

 Retrospective reviews regard the album as a major work in the development of electronic music.
-Phil Alexander of Mojo listed it as one of Jarre's three key albums and wrote that was "his conscious attempt to unite the worlds of avant-garde, electronic, classical and progressive music."
-He said that its "dynamic, warm sound is intoxicating" and regarding "Oxygène (Part IV)", he finished saying which is "an unlikely UK Top 5 hit from what remains an elegant cornerstone of electronic music."
+Phil Alexander of Mojo listed it as one of Jarre's three key albums and wrote that it was "his conscious attempt to unite the worlds of avant-garde, electronic, classical and progressive music."
+He said that its "dynamic, warm sound is intoxicating" and regarding "Oxygène (Part IV)", he finished saying it is "an unlikely UK Top 5 hit from what remains an elegant cornerstone of electronic music."

 Jim Brenholts from AllMusic stated that it "is one of the original e-music albums" and that it "has withstood the test of time and the evolution of digital electronica."
 He also considered that "Jarre's compositional style and his rhythmic instincts were his strong points in 1976" and that "the innocence and freshness provide most of its charm.
 Jarre's techniques and ability provide the rest."
 The album was considered one of the most influential albums of 1976 by uDiscover Music, and was included in the book 1001 Albums You Must Hear Before You Die.
 "Oxygène (Part I)" was considered by Billboard writer Lars Brandle as one of the electronic chillout tunes from back in the day.

 Accolades

-The information about the recognitions attributed to Oxygène was taken from Acclaimed Music.